Christian Congregation in Brazil: History

 Louis Francescon came for the first time to Brazil from Chicago, Illinois in 1910.
 After arriving in São Paulo, Francescon went to Santo Antonio da Plantina, Paraná.
 His eleven missionary trips were quite successful among fellow Italian immigrants and Brazilian nationals.
 The Christian Congregation of Brazil is one of the most dynamic and it is fast-growing.
 In 2016, the Christian Congregation in the Brazil had around 2.8 million members in 2020 and 24,272 temples (2021) in that country and more than 50,000 temples in all world and an intense missionary work abroad.
 In the metro area of São Paulo, the church shows its strength: there are 500,000 followers, distributed in 2,000 churches and a mother-church in the Brás district that houses a 9,800 member congregation in the Brás district.
 Francescon was among the early founders of the Italian-American Pentecostal church in Chicago.
 He had left the First Italian Presbyterian Church of Chicago because of his belief in Water Baptism by immersion.
 Later, he accepted the doctrines of anointing with oil, miracles, and Holy Spirit baptism at the North Avenue Full Gospel Mission led by William Howard Durham.
 Evangelists from Chicago went to the Italian colonies in the United States planting churches mostly in the Northeast.
 Most of those churches were incorporated into the Christian Church of North America, with a few affiliated with the Christian Congregation in the United States.

-Theology

-The beliefs of the Christian Congregation is summarized by Articles of Faith.
-The church believes in the Holy Trinity, the Bible, in divine interventions and miracles.
-Salvation is considered by faith in Jesus Christ.

-The 12 Articles of Faith also called "Points of Doctrine and Faith that were once given to the Saints" declares: